Steve-Mcl/node-red-contrib-image-tools/README.md

 FEATURES
 --------
-* image viewer node
-  * View images in the node-red editor (for preview / debug purposes)
-  * **Full credit** to [rikukissa](https://github.com/rikukissa) and [dceejay](https://github.com/dceejay) for the excellent [node-red-contrib-image-output](https://github.com/rikukissa/node-red-contrib-image-output) on which the "image viewer node" is heavily based.
-(Copy of MIT license included in src files as requested)
-  * Features include ability to display a jimp image, buffer, file name, base64 string, Data URL, Image URL.
-  * Works in Internet Explorer (IE11 tested)

-* image node
+* Image node
   * Read image from file, http, base64 string or buffer
   * Create blank image by setting Image field to an object `{"w":100,"h":100,"background":0}`
-  * Print text to an image
+  * Print single or multi line text to an image
   * Over 40 image function built in with many more possible by using [convolution kernels](https://en.wikipedia.org/wiki/Kernel_(image_processing))
   * Perform 1 or multiple (batch) images processes in each node
     * TIP: you can convert a function to batch JSON by clicking the button adjacent to the function dropdown field.
 Then simply edit the batch JSON into an array `[{...},{...},{...}]` to perform as many operations as needed in one go.